-Our liver is capable of performing over 500 different functions and is made up of millions of tiny cells called hepatocytes.
+Our liver performs over 500 different functions and is made up of millions of tiny cells called hepatocytes.
 These hepatocytes contain abundant mitochondria and require a constant supply of oxygen and energy to function properly.
 They are also vulnerable to oxidative stress.
 Fortunately, our liver is capable of self-regeneration; however, this process can be overwhelmed if free radical attack is constant or if viruses inflict severe damage.
-MitoQ® is a targeted antioxidant that works directly inside mitochondria to neutralize free radical production.
-When taken in conjunction with a healthy diet and exercise, MitoQ® can help reduce oxidative stress.
+MitoQ® is a targeted CoQ10 antioxidant that works directly inside mitochondria to help neutralize free radical production.
+When taken in conjunction with a healthy diet and regular exercise, MitoQ® can help reduce oxidative stress.

 Our liver is the largest internal gland in our body.
 Shaped like a cone, it is located beneath our diaphragm and sits on top of our stomach, right kidney and intestines.
 It consists of four lobes of unequal shape which are made up of thousands of lobules.
 Lobules are small - roughly 2mm in size- and contain millions of hepatic cells called hepatocytes.
 Hepatocytes are a hexagonal shape and fit together like a honey comb.
-They are the workhorse of the liver and each one is capable of producing bile to aid digestion, and detoxifying, metabolizing, and synthesizing a variety of crucial substances.
-In fact, the liver takes part in over 500 separate bodily functions.
-How’s that for multitasking!
+They are the workhorse of the liver and each one is capable of producing bile to aid digestion, as well as detoxifying, metabolizing, and synthesizing a variety of crucial substances

 Fortunately, our liver has the capacity to regenerate.
 Symptoms of liver damage are usually not apparent until extensive, irreversible damage has been done.
 This may take many years or it may only take several months if the liver suffers acute damage.

 The key to helping prevent long-term damage and to encourage liver rejuvenation is to decrease oxidative stress.
-We can do this by eating nutritious fresh vegetables and fruits, limiting our intake of processed and fried food, exercising, avoiding toxic substances such as cigarette smoke, and by taking a supplemental antioxidant such as MitoQ®.
+We can do this by eating nutritious fresh vegetables and fruits, limiting our intake of processed and fried food, exercising regularly, avoiding toxic substances such as cigarette smoke, and by taking a supplemental CoQ10 antioxidant such as MitoQ®.

-Research supports taking MitoQ® in conjunction with a healthy diet and exercise to reduce oxidative stress.
-So take MitoQ® today.
+Research supports taking MitoQ® in conjunction with a healthy diet and regular exercise to reduce oxidative stress.
+So, take MitoQ® today.
 Your liver will thank you for it!